TWUOnline/LDRS627/_pages/unit-5-learning-activities.md

 Read Wang, C. X. (2017). <em>Theory and Practice of Adult and Higher Education</em>.
 Information Age Publishing Inc. Chapters 5, 17.

 What theories of adult learning most resonate with you and why?
-If someone were to ask you ‘Upon what basis do you design your adult learning sessions?’ how would you answer?
+If someone were to ask you "Upon what basis do you design your adult learning sessions?" how would you answer?

 <strong> </strong>